How to Start a Nonprofit in West Virginia: A Founder’s Step-by-Step Guide

 Research Similar Organizations

 Understanding the nonprofit landscape in West Virginia helps you identify gaps and opportunities.
-Currently, there are 12,477 nonprofit organizations operating in the state, employing 126,564 people and generating more than $17 billion in annual revenue, according to the West Virginia Nonprofit Association’s Principles and Practices.
+Currently, there are 12,477 nonprofit organizations operating in the state, employing 126,564 people and generating more than $17 billion in annual revenue.

-As noted by Labyrinth’s nonprofit compliance specialists, collaborating with existing organizations might be more effective than starting a new nonprofit, particularly if similar services already exist in your area.
+As noted by Labyrinth, collaborating with existing organizations might be more effective than starting a new nonprofit, particularly if similar services already exist in your area.
 Our Nonprofit Compliance Specialists, each with 15+ years of nonprofit leadership experience, can provide 1-on-1 guidance to help you assess whether forming a new organization is your best path forward.

 Create a Basic Business Plan

 A comprehensive business plan acts as your roadmap for success.
-The West Virginia One Stop Business Portal emphasizes that a solid business plan allows you to:
+Your business plan should include:

 Consider incorporating innovative approaches to address community needs while maintaining financial sustainability.
-West Virginia nonprofits collectively hold assets of $26 billion (per the West Virginia Nonprofit Association’s Principles and Practices), demonstrating the sector’s significant economic impact and the importance of sound financial planning from the start.
+West Virginia nonprofits collectively hold assets of $26 billion, demonstrating the sector’s significant economic impact and the importance of sound financial planning from the start.

 Legal Requirements in West Virginia